MicrosoftDocs/architecture-center/docs/guide/multitenant/service/api-management.md

 The [`cache-store-value` policy](/azure/api-management/cache-store-value-policy) and [`cache-lookup-value` policy](/azure/api-management/cache-lookup-value-policy) policies can be used to implement a caching approach.

 > [!WARNING]
 > In a multitenant solution, it's important to be careful when you set your cache keys.
-If the cached data might be different for different tenants, ensure that you include the tenant identifier in the cache key to reduce the chance that you'll accidentally refer to the value when processing a request for another tenant.
+If the cached data might be different for different tenants, ensure that you include the tenant identifier in the cache key to reduce the chance that you'll accidentally or be manipulated into referring to the value when processing a request for another tenant.

 ### Custom domains